ITB Syndrome (Iliotibial Band Syndrome)

 Treatment options

-IT band syndrome responds well to conservative care — the vast majority of patients recover fully without surgery.
+IT band syndrome responds well to conservative care.
+The vast majority of patients recover fully without surgery.

 Physical Therapy